Linguistics575/unlocking-text-main/azure/readme.md

 4. to begin using the azure environment, type "source activate" as per the instructions.
 You are now ready to submit an image containing handwritten text to the Azure recognizer as in the [Usage](#usage) section below.
 When you are finished, you can type "deactivate," or simply close the terminal.

 ### Usage
+To use these tools, you must first activate the azure environment.
+Open a command terminal window, navigate to the azure directory (as described in the installation instructions above) and activate the environment:
+ * Windows users, simply type `activate`.
+ * Mac and Linux users, type, `source activate`.

-You can run this on a single image, or on a file containing the paths to as many images as you like.
+You can run the Handwriting recognizer on a single image, or on a file containing the paths to as many images as you like.
+A sample image, `example.png` has been provided for you in this directory for testing.

 The form of the command will be:
 `python recognize_text.py config_file (-i INPUT_IMAGE | -f FILE_OF_INPUT_PATHS) [-o OUTPUT_DIRECTORY] [--ocr]`
 * `config_file` is the config file containing the API URL and the path to the file containing your subscription key.
-* To run recognition on a single image, the next would be `-i INPUT_IMAGE`, or, to run a batch of images, it would be `-f FILE_OF_INPUT_PATHS`.
+* To run recognition on a single image, the next thing to type would be `-i INPUT_IMAGE`, or, to run a batch of images, it would be `-f FILE_OF_INPUT_PATHS`.
-* If you'd like the output to go anywhere other than the current directory you can pass `-o OUTPUT_DIRECTORY`, or just leave it out for the current directory.
+* If you'd like the output to go anywhere other than the current directory you can add `-o OUTPUT_DIRECTORY`, or just leave it out for the current directory.
-* If you'd like to run optical character recognition for typewritten text as opposed to handwriting, pass `--ocr`.
+* If you'd like to run optical character recognition for typewritten text as opposed to handwriting, additionally type `--ocr`.

 #### Examples:
 * for Handwriting recognition for a single file: